binast/binjs-ref/FORMAT.md

 For each `i` in `[0,NumberOfEntries[`, `ListOfStrings[i]` contains exactly `ListOfLengths[i]` bytes.

+### 2.1 FIXME
+If we decide to head towards maximal sharing, `ListOfStrings` is replaced taken as an index in a table containing `IntermediateTree`.

 ## 3. Read the table of kinds.

 Rationale: The table of node kinds regroups node kinds (e.g. `ArrayExpression`,